 - The Unknown Soldier: This trope is arguably a major overarching element in the whole story, which tells about war and death, but is full of life and sex - and sex dreams.
 Most obviously when Private Salonen dies and the others comment on it: "All that's lost is life received through fucking."

 - Castle: Vaguely.
 In one episode, the prime suspect's alibi for his best friend's murder is the confession that he was having sex with the victim's wife at the time.

 - True Blood juxtaposes Sam making love to Luna with his brother Tommy taking a fatal beating on Sam's behalf from Luna's jealous ex-husband.

 - Fahrenheit features a sex scene in which the man is essentially a walking corpse (unknown to the woman).
 Heightened by the fact that the woman is talking about humanity's probable immanent extinction just before they do the deed.
-Almost an "Out with a Bang" or "A Great Way To Go", except neither of the lovers seem resigned to dying and point of fact, neither of them do.
+Almost an Out with a Bang or a Great Way to Go, except neither of the lovers seem resigned to dying and in point of fact, neither of them do.